fabio-gerald/DATA-MANIPULATION-PROJECT-SQL-/README.md

 # DATA-MANIPULATION-PROJECT-SQL-
-Sure, I’d be happy to help with a preview of your DML (Data Manipulation Language) project involving the customer and product tables.
+Sure, I’d be happy to help with a preview of your DML (Data Manipulation Language) project involving the customer, order and product tables.
 Here’s a concise overview:

 ---

-Project Preview: Data Manipulation for Customer and Product Tables
+Project Preview: Data Manipulation for Customer,order and Product Tables

 Overview
 This project focuses on the effective management and manipulation of data within a relational database, specifically through the use of Data Manipulation Language (DML).
-The core of this project involves two pivotal tables: the Customer Table and the Product Table.
+The core of this project involves two pivotal tables: the Customer Table ,Order tablesand the Product Table.
 These tables are integral for managing customer information and product details, essential for operational efficiency and decision-making.